 Helen and Bram wanted dramatic and exciting photos and asked if we could shoot on and around Arthur’s Seat.
 Literally at the top of Arthur’s Seat!
 I leapt at the chance to shoot photos there.
-It’s one of Edinburgh’s most famous landmarks and not somewhere I’ve ever seen wedding photos taken before (I’ve seen plenty of photos shot around the lower parts of Arthur’s Seat, but never 822 feet up at the top!).
+It’s one of Edinburgh’s most famous landmarks and not somewhere I’ve ever seen wedding photos were taken before (I’ve seen plenty of photos shot around the lower parts of Arthur’s Seat, but never 822 feet up at the top!).

 Bram had presented an engraved sword as a gift to Helen during their wedding day.
 So the sword was brought along to our photo shoot to use as a prop and add more drama to our photo shoot.

 Our trash the dress photo shoot began at the ruined St Anthony’s Chapel.
 Then onward and upward, taking a couple of photos of Helen and Bram standing on top of rocks with east Edinburgh in the background.

 Arthur’s Seat was quite busy with walkers, all of whom wanted to congratulate the newly-weds!
 We reached the summit of Arthur’s Seat.
 It was definitely the windiest I’ve ever experienced up there and certainly the windiest conditions I’ve experienced during a photo shoot!
 We got some really cool photos with Helen and Bram standing near to (not too close) the sheer drop, with Edinburgh Old Town in the distance.
 Very dramatic and exactly what I wanted.
 Then a few photos of Bram ‘helping’ Helen to climb the rocks to the summit.
 Plenty of photos were shot by bystanders, I reckon Helen and Bram were the most photographed couple in Scotland yesterday!